-Summer is officially here, which means the days are longer and sunnier — and the last thing that most of us want is to be cooped up in the kitchen, sweating over a home-cooked meal.
+Summer is officially here this week, which means the days are longer and sunnier — and the last thing that most of us want is to be cooped up in the kitchen, sweating over a home-cooked meal.
 Luckily, there are lots of delicious, easy, no-bake recipes that you can make instead.

 Click here for the 8 No-Cook Dishes That Will Make Weeknights Way Easier to Handle (Slideshow)